 - how the data have been collected, created, or modelled

-- how the data files and file versions are organised
+- how the data files and file versions are organized

 - which changes have been made between different versions of data files